 After losing a loved one, it is quite overwhelming for family members to make decisions midst of their grief.
 One of the things to take care of is writing an obituary.
 If you are not sure where to start, you can find tips shared in this post useful.
-You can also use an obituary template.
 Follow this step-by-step process to write a great obituary.

 Announce the Death